Shelby County

 More on Shelby County

 If you have questions or problems with Social Security, Medicare, FHA, the VA or other federal agencies, I hope I can help.
-From 10:30am to 12:30pm on Friday, August 12, staff from my Memphis office will be on hand at the Whitehaven Branch Library (4120 Millbranch Rd) to answer your questions and provide assistance dealing with federal agencies.
-We hope to see you there.
+From 12pm to 2pm on Friday, October 14, staff from my Memphis office and I will be on hand at the Ed Rice Community Center (2907 N. Watkins St) to answer your questions and provide assistance dealing with federal agencies.